 Elizabeth Lemond McKeen

-is a partner in O’Melveny’s Newport Beach office and a member of the Financial Services Practice.
-She represents mortgage lenders, servicers, banks, credit reporting agencies, and other financial services institutions in complex civil litigation and regulatory enforcement actions nationwide.
-Liz has litigated numerous matters under the Fair Credit Reporting Act, the Fair Debt Collection Practices Act, the Real Estate Settlement Procedures Act, the Fair Housing Act, the Equal Credit Opportunity Act, the Truth In Lending Act, the Gramm-Leach-Bliley Act, the National Flood Insurance Act, the bankruptcy code, and the consumer protection statutes of nearly every state.
+Liz has litigated numerous matters under the Fair Housing Act, the Equal Credit Opportunity Act, the Fair Credit Reporting Act, the Fair Debt Collection Practices Act, the Real Estate Settlement Procedures Act, the Truth In Lending Act, the Gramm-Leach-Bliley Act, the National Flood Insurance Act, the bankruptcy code, and the consumer protection statutes of nearly every state.
 Liz also has extensive experience litigating cases involving California Business & Professions Code Section 17200 and the Consumer Legal Remedies Act.

 Illustrative Professional Experience

 - Negotiated precedent-setting consent order with CFPB and FTC in threatened joint enforcement action against major non-bank mortgage servicer;

 - Achieved dismissal of putative lender placed insurance class action on preemption grounds;

 - Obtained decertification of nationwide class of 129,000+ African American borrowers in mortgage lending discrimination disparate-impact ECOA/FHA case;

 - Obtained summary judgment in favor of mortgage servicer in declaratory judgment action against trustee, seeking right to perform loan modifications;